AlexMiranda16/Physical_Robot_Introduction_ROS2/README.md

-# 3. Demo 2 - Virtual LiDAR test
+# 3. Demo 2 - Camera based virtual LiDAR test

 The second demo has the objective to test the camera and the applied image processing.